How to Successfully Close Deals in Your Sales Pipeline

 At this stage of the sales pipeline, leads consider whether they need a solution like yours and if it fits their needs and budget.
 They decide whether learning more is worth investing the time.

 You, on the other side, determine if a lead is a good fit for your product.
-If you struggle to assess the lead using information from open sources, ask qualifying questions to better understand their needs, budget, decision-making process, and timeline.
 The goal is to ensure you focus your efforts on the leads with the highest potential to convert.

 3. Scheduling a demo or meeting to present the product